Andicuri Beach, Aruba

 Black stone formations in the Natural Bridge area in Aruba

-To get to our last stop, Baby Beach, we needed to get back to Oranjestad, which took us a bit more than 20 minutes.
-We dropped off our friend who needed to go back to the ship, and we continued to the southernmost point of the island: a beautiful, secluded Baby Beach – and we reached the place right at sunset time.
+To reach our final stop, Baby Beach, we headed back toward Oranjestad, a journey that took just over 20 minutes.
+We dropped off our friend, who needed to return to the ship, and then continued to the southernmost point of the island to the secluded Baby Beach, arriving just in time for sunset.

-Baby Beach is a kids-friendly Caribbean pearl hidden in a calm lagoon, ideal for families and kids of all ages due to its shallow and crystal clear waters.
-We came there for a swim and ended up admiring the gorgeous sunset reminding us that our perfect day was reaching its end.
+Baby Beach is a serene, family-friendly spot nestled in a calm lagoon, perfect for families and kids of all ages with its shallow, crystal-clear waters.
+We had planned to swim but ended up simply soaking in the breathtaking sunset, a beautiful reminder that our perfect day was coming to a close.

 Baby Beach, Aruba